2022 Campeonato Carioca: Torneio Independência

 The Torneio Independência was contested by all the teams participating in the Campeonato Carioca except the "Big Four" of Rio de Janeiro (Botafogo, Flamengo, Fluminense and Vasco da Gama).
 Their standings were based in the results of the Taça Guanabara excluding all the matches played against the Big Four.
-The top two teams qualified for the 2023 Copa do Brasil, while the winners won the Troféu José Luiz de Magalhães Lins Filho.
+The top two teams qualified for the 2023 Copa do Brasil, while the winners won the José Luiz de Magalhães Lins Filho Trophy.